aws-samples/eks-workshop-developers/website/docs/introduction/python/environment-setup.md

 - [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [Install Helm](https://helm.sh/docs/intro/install/)

+## 2. (Optional) Alternative Tools
-Optionally, if you are using macOS catalina (10.15) or higher, you can use Finch in place of Docker.
+Optionally, if you are using macOS catalina (10.15) or higher, you can use Finch, instead of Docker.
 Finch is an open source tool for local container development.
-Finch is available for developers using macOS on Intel and Apple Silicon.
-Finch and Docker can be installed together, however for performing the workshop exercises it is recommend to use either Finch or Docker for all the steps.
+It is available for macOS on Intel and Apple Silicon.
+Finch and Docker can be installed together; however, for performing the workshop exercises, we recommend using either Finch or Docker consistently for all the steps.

 - [Install Finch](https://runfinch.com/docs/managing-finch/macos/installation/)

-## 2. Configuring the Shell Environment
+## 3. Configuring the Shell Environment

 First, configure your AWS credentials to be able to create AWS resources from the command line.
 Configure the AWS CLI by running: